daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 ## Model Estimation

 This is the meat of this exericse.
 What we will do is estimate both a weighted logistic regression and a standard logistic regression with stratified random sampling.
 We will then plot three relevant model score metrics: accuracy, recall and precision.
 What we will see is how bad accuracy is for predictions of rare events.
 We will then see how recall and precision for both of the models are basically the same, which will allow us to use the sampling procedure for more complicated models.
-The model pipeline will use a 10 fold cross validation.
+To reduce prediction error, we will use a 10 fold cross validation fixing our random seed to start the runs.

 ```python